syedarfeen7/Project---CampusManagementSystem/README.md

  - Company can post jobs
  - Company can delete jobs
  - Company can view a list of candidates who applied for a particular job
+ - Company can view the Portfolio of Students who applied for the job
  - Admin can view a list of students
  - Admin can remove students
  - Admin can View a list of companies